Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Experiments

 \paragraph{Ablative results on importance weighting}

-We perform the ablative experiments on the CelebA dataset to analyze the effectiveness of our reweighting strategy.
-In Table~\ref{tab:ablation_weighting}, scale and loss indicates that only the scale $N_k$ and the average loss ${\mathbb{E}_{(\mathbf{x}, y) \sim {P_k}}[\ell( (\mathbf{x}, y); {\theta})]}$, respectively, are taken into account to calculate the $\omega_k$ for the $k^\text{th}$ cluster in Eq.~\eqref{eq:importance}.
+We perform the ablative experiments on the CelebA dataset to analyze the effectiveness of our cluster weighting strategy.
+Table~\ref{tab:ablation_weighting} presents the results when only one of the scale $N_k$ and the average loss ${\mathbb{E}_{(\mathbf{x}, y) \sim {P_k}}[\ell( (\mathbf{x}, y); {\theta})]}$, respectively, are taken into account to compute $\omega_k$ for the $k^\text{th}$ cluster in Eq.~\eqref{eq:importance}.
 Note that our ablative model with the loss factor only is closely related to~\cite{sohoni2020no}.
-Table~\ref{tab:ablation_weighting} shows that combining both terms plays a crucial role for learning debiased representation while the scale factor is clearly more important.
-See our supplementary files for more comprehensive results with other attributes.
+Table~\ref{tab:ablation_weighting} also shows that combining both terms plays a crucial role for learning debiased representations while the scale factor is clearly more important.

-\paragraph{{Unspecified group shifts}} To verify the robustness in another realistic scenario, we tested for unspecified group shifts, where the group information at test time is not fully provided during training.
-The specified bias attribute, which is used in group DRO during training, is fixed to \textit{gender}.
-To evaluate the unbiased accuracy in this setting, we evaluate a set of unbiased accuracies, each of which additionally uses one of the other 25 unspecified bias attributes\footnote{Unspecified bias attribute denotes the bias attribute that is not specified during training but used to define groups for evaluation at test time.
-We filtered 26 out of 39 attributes as in Section~\ref{sec:celeba}, and excluded the target attribute.}, in addition to \textit{gender}, as the bias attributes to define groups, respectively.
-We finally report the average and standard deviation of the set of unbiased accuracies.
-Table~\ref{tab:celeba_unspecified} clearly shows that our model provides better results than Group DRO in the bias-unspecified setting.
-This implies that, although Group DRO can handle group shifts well within the simplex of the specified group distributions, it can suffer from worst-case generalization for unspecified group shifts.
-Note that our method does not differentiate specified and unspecified group shifts, since it does not use any information of bias.
+\paragraph{{Unspecified group shifts}} To verify the robustness in another realistic scenario, we test unspecified group shifts, where the group information at test time is not fully provided during training.
+The bias attribute specified during training, which is exploited by group DRO, is fixed to \textit{gender}.
+To evaluate the performance in this setting, we measure a set of unbiased accuracies corresponding to the combinations of the specified bias attribute, \textit{gender}, and each of 25 unspecified bias attributes except the target attribute\footnote{There exist 26 (out of 39) valid attributes as described in Section~\ref{sec:celeba}.}.
+Note that the unspecified bias attributes are not introduced during training but used to define groups at test time.
+Table~\ref{tab:celeba_unspecified} clearly shows that our model outperforms Group DRO in the bias-unspecified setting, where we only report the average and standard deviation of the set of unbiased accuracies due to space limitation.
+This implies that, although Group DRO handles group shifts well within the simplex of the specified group distributions, it suffers from worst-case generalization for unspecified group shifts.
+Note that the proposed approach is free from the issue because it does not use any information about bias for training.